exonum/exonum-doc/src/get-started/create-service.md

 method.
 This method takes the reference to a router.
 In the method below we add one handler to convert any input `JSON` data to a `Transaction` instance.

-Transaction gives the hash which will be send to the client.
-Also every transaction sends to the channel of the blockchain node.
+The transactions endpoint responds with a hash of the transaction.
+It also sends the transaction via the channel, so that it will be broadcast over the blockchain network and included into a block.

 We bind the transaction handler to `/v1/wallets/transaction` route.